willhogan11/json/README.md

 1. Create a variable called jsonobj, which is the return value of JSON.parse called with jsontext as an argument.
 Check the result.

-1. In jsontext's empty single quotes, write the JSON code for an object with a single name/value pair, where the name is "breed" and the value is "labrador".
+1. In jsontext, write the JSON code for an object with a single name/value pair, where the name is "breed" and the value is "labrador".
 Again, check the result.

 1. Change the parameter's name to "breeds", and change its value to an array containing three strings: "labrador", "collie" and "springer".